 After walking quite a distance through a natural forest, there is a giant rock called Katamochi’iwa.
 Once you’ve passed this rock, the incline gets steeper.
 This part of the path is red clay, so it can be very slippery when wet.
 Keep following the trail up and the view will open up at a place called Garaba.
 From here it is a 2 hour hike to the summit.

-Keep following the forest path from the Ichinotaki and Ninotaki Falls Car Park, and you’ll eventually come out at a mountain path.
+Keep following the forest path from the Ichinotaki and Ninotaki Falls Car Park.
+Eventually you’ll come out at a mountain path.
 This path will take you to a crossroads for emergency vehicles.
 Take a right and follow the path that takes you to a fork in the road at the Hinoso stream.
-Cross the stream here, and in about 40 minutes you will arrive at the place called Garaba where you meet the Nagasakado trail.
+Cross the stream here.
+In about 40 minutes, you will arrive at the place called Garaba where you meet the Nagasakado trail.
 After about 2 hours of hiking, the path will open up and before long you will arrive at Shoga-dake.

 Mountain days are exciting days.
 After researching the mountains, checking their height, checking their trails, checking the features that make them remarkable enough to make the list of 100 famous mountains of Yamagata, I get as excited as I was on my first day of school.
 The day we climbed Shoga-dake started out this way, but as I looked up at the mountain before me, it had all but disappeared in a sea of ominous clouds.

 The guidebooks are good and all, giving you information that puts you in the direction of the places you want to see, but seeing is believing.
 Seeing something with your own eyes, being able to judge it for yourself, that’s what it’s all about.
 Not taking someone else’s word for it.
 That’s why we climb mountains.
 Cloud be damned, I was going to make it up Shoga-dake that day.